 Furthermore, the release of satiety hormones increases proportionally to the fatty acids ingested(Boden et al. 200521).

-Fatty fish (salmon, mackerel), for example, provides bioavailable protein and anti-inflammatory omega-3 fats, which increase muscle protein synthesis and basal metabolic rate (Hulbert et al. 199923).
+For example, fatty fish (salmon, mackerel) provide bioavailable protein and anti-inflammatory omega-3 fats, which increase muscle protein synthesis and basal metabolic rate (Hulbert et al. 199923).

 Cruciferous vegetables (cauliflower, broccoli, cabbage) are excellent low-carb foods with phytoestrogens exerting estrogenic effects when estrogen is low (Desmawati et al. 201925).